(Updated 10. September 2022)

 Vechain is also a blockchain, but with different functions and goals than Cardano.
 Vechain makes it easier for businesses to count their inventory, track goods all the way back to the producer, and stay on top of all the logistics.
 Vechain is the supply chain cryptocurrency project, which is one of the best use cases for blockchain technology.

 VeChain’s mission is to decrease regulatory burdens and enable businesses to use blockchain to address actual financial and logistical challenges.
 They enable proof of authenticity for brands, helping the fight against counterfeit goods.
-I’ve written a beast of an article about why Vechain is a good investment, going into all the details of what it is and why it’s awesome: Read it here.

 How are VeChain and Cardano similar?